 As an example, a 20 MHz channel on 5 GHz consists of 64 subcarriers, of which 52 are used for data transmission and the rest (pilot and null subcarriers) are used for communication management.
-The transmission technology is called OFDM (orthogonal frequency-division multiplexing).
+This transmission technology is called OFDM (orthogonal frequency-division multiplexing).

 Wi-Fi 4 (802.11n) introduced the concept of channel bonding to be able to increase the bandwidth from the original 20 MHz in OFDM.